-NOTE: When an adoption is finalized the ties between the natural parent(s) and the child are severed.
-The natural parent(s) do not retain a specified relationship as a parent.
+NOTE: When an adoption is finalized the ties between the natural parent(s), the natural parent(s) family, and the child are severed.
+The natural parent(s) and the natural parent(s) family do not retain a specified relationship unless the adoptive parent is also related.
+The specified relationships are then based on the adoption family.